archwomen/classroom-media/lessons/beginner_pkgbuilds/pkgbuildlesson/lesson_1.rst

     $ make
     # make install

 This is a good time to make sure the program is working correctly.
+You will want to test this out, running the first two commands and seeing if the software compiles correctly first.
+Don't install it when you are testing.

 Creating a ``PKGBUILD``
 -----------------------